meatball133/crystal/exercises/concept-wip/arys-amazing-lasagna/.docs/introduction.md

 But methods can also be defined outside of a class, module or struct.
 Methods are declared using the `def` keyword, followed by the name of the method.
 In crystal should methods be written in snake_case.
-When a method doesnt have any arguments, you can omit the parentheses.
+When a method doesn't have any arguments, you can omit the parentheses.
 To declare the end of a method, you must use the `end` keyword.

 ```crystal